Aalto University Data Protection Policy

 Training material, codes of conduct, guidelines, privacy notices, and other personal data protection material will be made public on university website.

-Any person who finds that this personal data policy has not been followed in the processing of personal data shall contact the university’s data protection officer by email dpo(at)aalto.fi.
+Any person who finds that this data protection policy has not been followed in the processing of personal data shall contact the university’s Data Protection Officer by email dpo(at)aalto.fi.
 Data subject also has the right to take the matter of the university’s processing activities’ legality to the attention of the Data Protection Ombudsman.

-15. Approval and Review of Personal Data Policy
+15. Approval and Review of Data Protection Policy

 The university’s president has approved this policy regarding data protection to be binding for the staff, students and other members of the university community from 25.5.2018 onwards.
 The university’s Data Protection Officer is in charge of ensuring that the policy stays up to date and it is reviewed to assess possible amendment requirements.